BettercareHealth/bettercare/nc/nc-7.md

 5. Shallow, slow respiration or signs of respiratory distress.
 6. Bleeding from the mouth, nose or needle punctures.
 Hypothermic infants often die of massive pulmonary haemorrhage.

-The more severe the hypothermia (especially if the body temperature falls below 35 °C) the more clinical signs will be present.
+The more severe the hypothermia (especially if the body temperature falls below 35&nbsp;°C) the more clinical signs will be present.

 ### 7-15 What metabolic problems are common in hypothermic infants?